magnatronus/flutter-devicelocale/README.md

 this should return a list of the preferred/current language locales setup on the device, with the current one being the first in the list.

+## iOS
+This is a Swift plug-in and seems to suffer from the issues mentioned [here](https://github.com/flutter/flutter/issues/16049).

+But if you follow the advice in this [comment](https://github.com/flutter/flutter/issues/16049#issuecomment-438589363) , but set the Swift Version to 4.0 not 3.2.  it should work fine.

 ## Getting Started